-BOYS: Boys will wear neat shirts with ties, tucked in, and with dress (or school-type) slacks.
-Boy's hair will be short, off the collar and ears, out of the eyes, tapered in the back, and combed.
-Blue jeans are not to be worn during the competition time.
+BOYS: Young men will wear dress shirts with ties, tucked in, with dress (non-denim) pants, and shoes (preferably not athletic shoes).
+Men's hair should be short, off the collar and ears and out of the eyes, with no long sideburns.
+Blue jeans are not to be worn during the competition time even if the student is finished competing.

-GIRLS: All clothing must be modest.
-No slacks or shorts are to be worn.
-Girls'
+GIRLS:

-skirts will be to the knee or longer, and necklines will not be exceedingly low or open.
+All clothing must be modest, not sheer or tight.
+No pants or shorts are to be worn even if the student is finished competing.
+Girls' skirts and dresses will be to the knee or longer, and necklines will not be exceedingly low or open.
+Choice of jewelry and hair styles should be appropriate for performances.